ahmedsilim0/uptime-monitoring-/README.md

 - `controllers/` - This folder contains main controllers.
 - `public/` - This folder contains main styles .
 - `models/` - This folder contains the data models.
+- `views/` - This folder contains the front end(Embedded JavaScript templating).

 ## Dependencies